Community Health Services at Comfort Food Community

 The potential health impact of improving diet within our population is immense.
-Diabetes, obesity, hypertension, and a range of chronic illnesses are begun or exacerbated by food insecurity.
+Less than 25% of adults in our geographic area eat the recommended 5 servings of fruits and vegetables a day.
+Furthermore, diabetes, obesity, hypertension, and a range of chronic illnesses are begun or exacerbated by food insecurity.

 Food as Medicine is a developing field and we are proud to amplify the research and social equality practices to best serve anyone in need.

 In 2018, we began providing public health education through our pantry services, at the community garden, and within the Greenwich Free Library, Greenwich School District, and the Greenwich Youth Center.
 We expanded our services to address a range of social determinants of health.

 Understanding trauma and its physiological and psychological effects